 Matcha Tip : Seeing is believing.
 Using a visual like Matcha’s “Content Conversion Funnel” gives confidence that your articles are achieving their goals and that you can influence sales through non-salesy content.
 Diversity is the spice of life, or so we’re told, so make sure to mix up the content goals you’re trying out.

 Like most things in ecommerce, Shopify blogging is a constant experiment.
 Build a hypothesis you can test, don’t claim you know the answer (‘this article will drive sales!’… will it, though?), and don’t assume you understand everything about your customer.

 If you’re thinking that this feels like a lot of guardrails to navigate, it’s really not that bad.
 Target a specific type of person, set a goal you can measure, and make sure to spend some time watching what happens.

-Matcha can make things easier with a free subscription to our Platform.
-This gives you..
+Matcha can make things easier with a free trial of our Blog Creator Platform.
+This gives you…

 - Shopify integration to make your day easier with immediate import of your existing blogs

 - An intuitive creation tool for writing powerful content, with steps for SEO optimization built-in along the way

 - Tools to easily distribute content into social and email campaigns